admin-shell-io/id/aas/3/0/README.md

  [https://admin-shell.io/aas/3/0/Identifiable/id](https://admin-shell.io/aas/3/0/Identifiable/id) The attribute identification of the Identifiable class as defined in IDTA-01001-3-0.

+// Data Type Identifier

 ## Identifier
  Data type of an identifier.

  [http://admin-shell.io/aas/3/0/Identifier](http://admin-shell.io/aas/3/0/Identifier) The Identifier data type as defined in IDTA-01001-3-0.

+// Key of a Reference

 ## Key
- A key is a reference to an element by its id.
+ A key is a reference to an element by its ID.

  [http://admin-shell.io/aas/3/0/Key](http://admin-shell.io/aas/3/0/Key) The Key class as defined in IDTA-01001-3-0.